Sotheby's • 2021–2022

 Design system

-Built on the Sotheby’s house design system, so future account views inherit the same components, type, and motion.
+Built on the Sotheby’s house design system, so future account views inherit the same components, status family, type, and motion.